One Flew Over The Cuckoo’s Nest

 Nurse Ratched and her staff have the men so thoroughly cowed that they are compliant patients.
 Much of the day and night is spent in a medicine-induced fog that prevents the patients from rebelling against the petty rules and regulations that govern the ward.
 At this point, Chief, our narrator, is a completely passive observer.

 McMurphy arrives and presents a challenge to Nurse Ratched’s control.

-The new patient McMurphy isn’t willing to be compliant, especially when he recognizes that Nurse Ratched’s goal is to turn the men against each other and castrate their manhood.
+The new patient McMurphy isn’t willing to be compliant, especially when he recognizes that Nurse Ratched’s goal is to turn the men against each other and castrate them (figuratively).
 He begins to challenge her authority, undermining it by encouraging the men to fight against the petty rules of the ward.